gecko0307/dagon2/doc/camera-controller.md

 # Camera Controller and Drivers

 Dagon 2 provides a new flexible camera control system based on camera states, camera drivers, and a camera controller.
 The system separates the logic responsible for calculating a camera's position and orientation from the logic that applies the resulting state to the camera entity.
-This makes it possible to keep multiple independent camera states and smoothly transition between them, which allows for complex in-game transitions and cutscene animations.
+This makes it possible to keep multiple independent camera states and interpolate between them, which allows for complex in-game transitions and cutscene animations.

 ## CameraState